Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/how_to/install_V2_plugin.md

  **Install an Arduino IDE 1.5.0 beta or later**

  1. [Download Arduino ](http://arduino.cc/en/Main/Software)
  2. Unzip in a local folder without spaces.
-(I assume c:/arduino)
+(I assume c:/Arduino)

-**install eclipse luna** (everything starting from juno should work.)
+**install Eclipse Luna** (everything starting from Juno should work.)

 You want the C++ version

- 1. download the eclipse version from [eclipse](http://www.eclipse.org/)
+ 1. download the Eclipse version from [eclipse](http://www.eclipse.org/)
- 2. Unzip the file downloaded from eclipse in a folder without spaces ( I assume c:/eclipse)
+ 2. Unzip the file downloaded from Eclipse in a folder without spaces ( I assume c:/eclipse)

  **Install the Arduino plugin**